ZeroCool940711/new-frontera/docs/source/topics/frontera-settings.rst

 Designating the settings
 ========================

-When you use Frontera, you have to tell it which settings you’re using.
-As :class:`FrontierManager <frontera.core.manager.FrontierManager>` is the main entry point to Frontier usage, you can do this by using the method described in the :ref:`Loading from settings <frontier-loading-from-settings>` section.
+When you use new_frontera, you have to tell it which settings you’re using.
+As :class:`FrontierManager <new_frontera.core.manager.FrontierManager>` is the main entry point to Frontier usage, you can do this by using the method described in the :ref:`Loading from settings <frontier-loading-from-settings>` section.